-No matter how attractive your restaurant's website design may be, it will not produces the results you desire unless it includes all of the essential elements that customers want to see when looking for a place to eat.
+No matter how attractive your restaurant's website design may be, it will not produce the results you want unless it includes all the essential elements that customers want to see when looking for a place to eat.

 The most important aspect of creating an effective restaurant website is that it efficiently conveys critical information like location, hours, contact information & more while enticing new customers.
-It's easy to get wrapped up in the "coolness" of a new website.
+It is easy to get wrapped up in the "coolness" of a new website.

 This list is intended to help you see beyond the typeface, color scheme, and other bells & whistles that catch the eye of customers but will not boost sales unless you get to the heart of your restaurant's website.
 These seven elements are "must-have" inclusions in any restaurant website design:

 This information should be front and center on your homepage.
 Don't make people click around to find it.
 If your restaurant has multiple locations, list them all.
 Visitors will plug the address into Google Maps or email to a friend, so be sure that your address can be copied and pasted or is a direct link to an online map.
 Accurate information in these areas will not only help diners get to know your restaurant at a glance, but they will improve your rank in Google search results.

 You want website visitors to stay connected with you.
 By utilizing social media for your business, this is a fantastic way to extend reach and improve the effectiveness of your posts.
 Visitors will go to your website to be sure that they are connected to the right social media page.
 Because you are probably not the only "Bob's Burgers" or "Taco Hut" on Facebook, it is essential to link your Facebook page through the website to avoid confusion with another location.